luca-arts/addattachment/README.md

-# TrustVR
+# Add Attachment

-## Welcome to GitHub Page for the TrustVR project
+## Welcome to GitHub Page for the Add Attachment project

-### TrustVR
+### Add Attachment

 #### description

-TrustVR is a research project initiated by the KUL department Clinical Psychology.
+Add Attachment is a research project initiated by the KUL department Clinical Psychology.

 A VR environment will be created in which we'll capture biometrics as well as user responses.